Susana465/third_year_report/README.md

 # Quarto Report

-This is a report written using [Quarto book](https://quarto.org/docs/books/).
+This is a report written using a [Quarto book](https://quarto.org/docs/books/).
 Quarto Books are combinations of multiple documents (chapters) into a single manuscript.

 ## Structure of this book